Payment & Insurance FAQs

 What insurance do you accept?

-Most of our providers are currently contracted with major insurance companies including but not limited to AetnaBlue Cross Blue Shield, RegenceCigna, Moda, Pacific Source, and Providence.
-Additionally, many insurance companies have an out-of-network benefit and in some cases it may be the same or similar to the in-network benefit.
+We have providers contracted with major insurance companies including but not limited to AetnaBlue Cross Blue Shield, RegenceCigna, Moda, PacificSource, and Providence.
+Since plan benefits differ, please contact our office to inquire about billing insurance for chiropractic, acupuncture, or massage services.
+If the provider is not participating with your insurance company, many insurance companies have an out-of-network benefit and in some cases it may be similar to the in-network benefit.

 We are non-participating with Medicare and out-of-network with United Health Care and Kaiser.
+We are also non-participating with Medicaid and Oregon Health Plan.

-As a courtesy, Equilibrium will bill your insurance on your behalf.
+As a courtesy, Equilibrium will bill most insurance on your behalf.
 Insurance information given to Equilibrium by your insurance company is not a guarantee of payment.
 This includes information provided about covered treatments, copays, coinsurance, deductibles, and pre-authorizations.

 It is your responsibility to read your own policy, know your coverage, and review the explanation of benefits statements regarding payments.
 Please remember your insurance policy is a contract between you and the insurance company.
 We cannot guarantee payment of your claims.
 It is ultimately your responsibility to pay for any balance not paid or covered by insurance.
 Any charges that are not covered by the given insurance company will be billed to you.